alump/GridStack/README.md

 ### Version 0.3.2 (TBD)
 - Use CamelCase methods to avoid warnings
+- Fix initialization issue when adding GridStack to parent existing on client

 ### Version 0.3.1 (2016-07-20)
 - isAreaEmpty will now return false if area goes outside the right edge of layout